ryz1g/Pigeon-Messenger/Media/Readme!.txt

-This folder will contain the received images!
+This folder will contain the received images or other files!